Prose poetry

-Prose poetry is poetry written in prose form instead of verse form, while preserving poetic qualities such as heightened imagery, parataxis, and emotional effects.
+Prose poetry is poetry written in prose form instead of verse form while otherwise deferring to poetic devices to make meaning.

 Characteristics

 Prose poetry is written as prose, without the line breaks associated with poetry.
 However, it makes use of poetic devices such as fragmentation, compression, repetition, rhyme, metaphor, and figures of speech.
+Prose can still express the lyricism and emotion of poetry, and can also explore many different themes.
+There are subgenres within the prose genre, and these include styles like deadpan narrative, surreal narrative, factoid, and postcard.
+Prose offers a lot of creative freedom to writers, and does not contain as many rules as some poetic styles do.
+Many writers have different opinions on the form of this genre because it is so open, which makes it harder to objectively define.
+The prose genre has been used and explored by writers like Walt Whitman, Franz Kafka, Naomi Shihab Nye, and Anne Carson.
+Almost every form of art can be categorized under either the prose or poetry genre.
+Poetry covers forms like song lyrics, different poetry forms, and dialogue that contains poetic characteristics like iambic pentameter.
+On the other hand, prose includes novels, short stories, novellas, and scripts.

 History

+Although the Bible is written in prose, it maintains poetic features such as rhythms and lyricism.

 In 17th-century Japan, Matsuo Bashō originated haibun, a form of prose poetry combining haiku with prose.
 It is best exemplified by his book Oku no Hosomichi, in which he used a literary genre of prose-and-poetry composition of multidimensional writing.

 In the West, prose poetry originated in early-19th-century France and Germany as a reaction against the traditional verse line.

 The German Romantics Jean Paul, Novalis, Friedrich Hölderlin, and Heinrich Heine may be seen as precursors of the prose poem.
 Earlier, 18th-century European forerunners of prose poetry had included James Macpherson's "translation" of Ossian and Évariste de Parny's "Chansons madécasses".